EpidataSA/redmine-connector/README.md

 ![Get Available Projects](doc/images/Step4-1-1.png)

+*		Select the HTTP Endpoint in your canvas editor, then in **Basic Settings**, set */projects* as your path configuration.

 *   Follow the [Step 5](#step-5-add-an-object-to-xml-transformer) and [Step 6](##step-6-run-demo-project) to show the data in XML format and run the project.